 The Airstream Limited Warranty is detailed in a separate folder.
-A plastic WARRANTY IDENTIFICATION CARD is sent to you after Airstream receives notification from your dealer of the sale.
-Since this I.D. card is necessary to obtain warranty, it should be kept in the trailer or on your person during the warranty period.
+It is filled out by the dealer and presented to the owner during delivery of a new unit.
+The Limited Warranty must be presented to a dealer to obtain warranty service.
+It should be kept in the trailer during the warranty period.